joshuaSYSS/joshuaSYSS.github.io/index.md

 ## Experience 📈
 - Research Assistant, School of Law, CityU, Hong Kong (Jun 2025 - Present)
   * Designed and developed an interactive game simulating collusive pricing behavior with 5 different scenarios to support economic research and teaching
-  * Built the application using C# in both Windows Forms and Console environments for flexible deployment and testing
-  * Implemented TCP/IP networking framework to enable multi-user gameplay and simulate real-time market interactions
+  * Implemented TCP/IP networking framework to enable multi-user gameplay
-  * Collaborated with academic staff to align game mechanics with theoretical models and research objectives
+  * Reviewed data collection workflow with academic staff, developed and designed automation features to boost efficiency by 10%

 ## Accomplishments 🏅
 ### Programming and Technology Related